-Tanya Janca believes that one of the reasons most connected products are insecure from day one is the software security skills gap that comes from developers not learning security in school.
-Her solution: Those who know should teach those who don’t.
-Janca discusses mentoring in the software security industry with us.
+Tanya Janca believes that those who know should teach those who don’t.
+She discusses mentoring in the software security industry with us.

 Tanya Janca has no doubt about why most online products—computers to devices to systems—are insecure on the day they hit the market.